Andrew-Reid/d3-slippy/README.md

 })
 ```

 Where d is an object containing x,y,z properties representing a specific tile.
+A common tileset object format is intended to be created to replace this behavior.

 Temporary: If no tileset is provided, the method will return a list of built in tileSets.
 This is not a consistent behavior when compared with other methods (where, generally, if no value is set, the current value is returned).